istio/istio.io/_docs/index.md

 Or better yet, submit your own [contributions]({{home}}/about/contribute/editing.html) to help make our docs better.

-Follow this link for the archive of [v0.1 documentation](https://istio.io/v-0.1/docs/).
+Follow this link for the archive of the [earlier releases' documentation](https://archive.istio.io/).